U.S. House to vote on Russia oil ban, Ukraine aid and gov't spending | Politics

 The U.S. House of Representatives was poised on Wednesday for a critical series of votes that would ban U.S. imports of Russian oil, provide emergency aid to Ukraine and fund the federal government through Sept.
 30.

-The omnibus spending plan will boost funding for domestic priorities, including money for infrastructure passed under an earlier bipartisan measure to revamp U.S. roads, bridges and broadband, they said.
-The plan includes $730 billion in non-defense funding and $782 billion in defense funding.
+The omnibus spending plan will boost funding for domestic priorities, including money for infrastructure passed under an earlier bipartisan measure to revamp U.S. roads, bridges and broadband internet, they said.
+The plan includes $730 billion in nondefense funding and $782 billion in defense funding.

 "This bipartisan agreement will help us address many of the major challenges we face at home and abroad: from COVID-19, to the vicious and immoral attack on Ukraine, to the need to lower costs for hardworking American families," U.S. House Speaker Nancy Pelosi and U.S. Senate Majority Leader Chuck Schumer said in a joint statement.
 It also includes new protections to protect U.S. infrastructure from cyberattacks "by Russia and other bad actors."